toupee/ASUS-P8Z68-V-Hackintosh/README.md

 Things you'll need:
 * A copy of El Capitan, downloaded from the App Store on a legit Mac.
 There are possibly other ways to get it, but this is the easiest IF you have access to a Mac...
 I did.
 It plops a copy in the Applications folder.
 * Unibeast - this is an app that takes that El Capitan install file and mutates it into a bootable disk.
 Make sure you have a version of Unibeast that supports El Cap, and just click Yes Yes Yes to Clover and UEFI install.
 * Hidden EFI Partition -- What wasn't clear to me, and screwed me for hours upon hours, is that Unibeast (should) create an EFI partition on that boot disk.
-You can mount this partition by opening terminal, typing diskutil list, then sudo mount -t msdos /dev/disk0s1 /Volumes/EFI [s1 will be whatever it looks like the EFI partition is in the diskutil list for your USB stick.]
+You can mount this partition by opening terminal, typing diskutil mount /dev/disk0s1 (Make sure you double-check your disk number and partition number by typing diskutil list in terminal; disk0s1 is typically the EFI partition, but there are some systems out there that have their drives managed differently].
 Check the kexts folder.
-You MUST have FaceSMC and NullCPUPowerManagement in there for the installer to boot correctly!!
+You MUST have FakeSMC.kext and NullCPUPowerManagement.kext in there for the installer to boot correctly!!
 * Add cpus=1 to the boot arguments.
 You can do this with CloverConfigurator or just do it in Clover and go to Options when it boots.
 This supposedly makes your system more stable by limiting the # of CPU cores it will use.
 It also makes your system considerably slower.
 Be sure you remove this boot argument when you actually have El Capitan installed; it took me a few days to realize this, wondering why it seemed relatively slow compared to Windows, and then I found my system was FLYING afterwards.

 I've also found that some USB sticks were simply borked.
 If you've tried all that and still can't get to the installer... try another stick.